-Article 12.7

-Subject: Malpractice Suit(s)
+12.7 Malpractice Suit(s) (Update State Policy)

-The department shall, whenever possible, consult with the affected bargaining unit employee(s) prior to the settlement of a malpractice suit.
+The department shall, whenever possible, consult with the affected bargaining unit employee(s) prior to the settlement of a malpractice suit, in which an individual physician has been named as a defendant.
 (See Attachment B and B-1).